ndmen/nodejstodo/README.md

 # nodejstodo
-This is Todo Backend application on Node, Express and Postgres
+This is Todo application on Node, Express and Postgres

 You can send requests:<br/>